What does the PISA study involve?

 In order to help us understand how different contexts may affect the results of the PISA test, pupils and headteachers are also asked to complete questionnaires about themselves and their school.

 The teaching unions in Northern Ireland recognise the importance of PISA and are in full support of the study.
-Click here for more information.
+Click here for more information about union endorsement.

 PISA 2018 timeline